 Crohn’s disease is a chronic inflammatory bowel disease (IBD) that damages the digestive system.
-It is characterized by a decreased ability of certain cells to recognize and fight bacteria, an altered mucus layer on the intestinal mucosa, and increased permeability of the intestinal epithelium.
+Doctor’s characterize the condition as a decreased ability of certain cells to recognize and fight bacteria, an altered mucus layer on the intestinal mucosa, and increased permeability of the intestinal epithelium.

-The condition results in chronic inflammation in the digestive tract.
+Chronic inflammation in the digestive tract can even lead to normal cells being replaced by scar tissue.
 Although it can affect any part of the gastrointestinal (GI) tract from the mouth to the anus, inflammation is most frequent in the lower small intestine and also affects the colon and large intestine.
 Less frequently, it may affect the esophagus and the mouth.

 Common symptoms include abdominal pain, severe diarrhea, fatigue, weight loss, and malnutrition.
-The condition can evolve and spread as it progresses, although it is most commonly expressed as periodic flares rather than a continuous condition.
+The condition evolves and spreads as it progresses.
+However, is most commonly expressed as periodic flares rather than a continuous condition.